 \begin{proposition} With notation as above, $S$ is regular if and only if $(F^e_*S)^{(n)}$ is free as a graded $S$-module for all $n=0, \ldots, q-1$. \end{proposition} \begin{proof} If $(F^e_*S)^{(n)}$ is free as a graded $S$-module for all $n=0, \ldots, q-1$, then it is free as an ordinary $S$-module and so is $F^e_*S$.
 Hence, $S$ is regular by Kunz's theorem.

-Conversely, if $S$ is regular then $F^e_*S$ is a projective $S$-module by Kunz's theorem.
+Conversely, if $S$ is regular, then $F^e_*S$ is a projective $S$-module according to Kunz's Theorem.
 Therefore, $(F^e_*S)^{(n)}$ is a direct summand of a projective $S$-module.
 Hence, $(F^e_*S)^{(n)}$ is a projective $\bZ$-graded $S$-module.
 Nonetheless, projective graded $S$-modules are free graded $S$-modules. \end{proof}

 We recall the following well-known statements and prove them for the sake of completeness.